 Also, check out Death's Dream Kingdom, by my fabulous coauthor, Jessica Penot.
 She is an award-winning author, and I could not have asked for anyone better to work with.
 Check out her blog.
-Our guide Vincent Phipps has a CD of spooky stories out.
-Check out Spooky-Nooga!
-Chattanooga Ghost Tours, Inc was proud to be featured this year in an episode of Shock Theatre.
+Chattanooga Ghost Tours, Inc was proud to be featured in an episode of Shock Theatre.
 Check out their website!

 Places to Enjoy in Chattanooga

 WE ARE SO EXCITED TO ANNOUNCE THAT THE SHERATON READ HOUSE IS ONCE AGAIN EMBRACING ITS HAUNTED HISTORY, & STRONGLY ENCOURAGE OUR GUESTS TO TAKE THE OPPORTUNITY TO STAY AT THIS FABULOUSLY HAUNTED HOTEL!
 More on the Read House in the "Places to Stay" section below.
 In the meantime, check out these great pics our guests have taken just in the first few weeks since we began ending here.
 The first shows a clear green face in the window to the right of the chair; the second shows some ectoplasm towards the top of the photo; the third shows two female figures, 1 seated at the piano & 1 standing next to her, & the 4th shows a shadow figure right up against the door on the balcony.
 Need to grab a bite before the tour?
-Genghis Grill and Cheeburger Cheeburger are right next door, and Big River Grille is one street over.
+Genghis Grill and Cheeburger Cheeburger are right next door.
 These local restaurants have some delicious and reasonably priced meals.
-If you want a chain, TGIFridays is right across the street.
-Looking for a saloon with a ghostly occupant?
-Try the haunted Southside Saloon.
-Tell them the ghost tour sent you.
 After the tour, try City Cafe, whose sample cake (several layers in one cake, each a different type of cake) is one of my favorite desserts in Chattanooga, plus huge portions on all their food.

 If you enjoy local history, take a walk with Chattanooga Sidewalk Tours..
 They have both a daytime Dynamo of Dixie Tour that starts at the Read House, and an evening Bluffs & Bridges Tour, that includes the Bluff View Art District, Walnut Street Bridge, and Coolidge Park.

 Try checking out Raccoon Mountain Caverns, ranked as one of the top five caves in the country.
-Raccoon Mountain has its own ghost, which you can read about, in the upcoming book Haunted Chattanooga (available October 2011).
-They have even had some success lately in communicating with him!
+Raccoon Mountain has its own ghost, which you can read about, in Haunted Chattanooga.
+They have even had some success in communicating with him!
 Make sure to ask about Willie when you go.

 Check out the beautiful outdoor Virgin of the Poor shrine in nearby New Hope, TN.
 The phone number is 423-837-7068.
 It is worth the trip.For those with children, the Chattanooga Zoo, billed as "the best little zoo in America," is a delightful stop without being too long.
 They have recently opened their Endangered Animal Carousel, with some of the most amazing carousel animals you have ever seen, all carved by the folks at Horsin' Around, Chattanooga's own carousel carving school.
 Also, the Creative Discovery Museum, right off our tour route at Chestnut and Fourth, is a wonder for children ages 2-12!
 The kids will spot the large ship, built to be accessible for all to play on, in the front glass.